 Everyone has heard of whiplash.
-Most people know it as a neck injury that can happen after a traffic accident.
+Most people know it as a neck injury that can happen after an auto accident.
 But few people other than medical professionals know what whiplash really entails.

-At our Wilmington personal injury law firm, we see a lot of clients suffering from whiplash after a car crash in New Hanover County.
+At our Wilmington personal injury law firm, we see a lot of clients suffering from whiplash after an auto accident in Wilmington, North Carolina.
 It’s surprising how little those clients’ doctors have told them about their injuries.
 We believe that the more information a client (or a patient!) has, the better she will be able to help herself with medical or legal developments.

 What the layperson knows as “whiplash” is usually described by health care experts as a hyperflexion or hyperextension injury of the soft tissues in the neck.
 Sudden violent motion of the head can cause the muscles and bones of the neck to twist beyond their normal range (that’s the “hyperflexion” part) or to stretch out beyond their normal limits before snapping back into place (the “hyperextension” injury).
 The result is a package of strained muscles and sprained ligaments that can also include damage to joints or discs in the cervical spine.